zhenyulin/Hangman/README.md

 ## About

- * Use Redux, Immutable to manage game state on server/client
+ * Use Redux, Immutable as isomorphic state management on both client and server
- * Use Socket.io to streamline client/server communication
+ * Use Socket.io to streamline client/server data communication
- * Use Node, Express as the server framework
+ * CI/CD `GitHub -> CircleCI -> Docker Image -> Docker Cloud Service`
  * Database such as Mongo can be connected to store state data
- * CI/CD `GitHub -> CircleCI -> Docker Image -> Docker Cloud Service`

 ## Serve